Rhayania/mutationEvolution2/README.md

 From a different perspective, each of these sex chromosomes (U or V respectively) "lives" in only one sex 100% of the time.
 Comparatively, in our XY system, the X chromosome spends 2/3 of its "time" in females and 1/3 in males.
 By beginning in a system where there is a chromosome exclusive to one sex, we hope that any differences in mutation rates are more apparent.

 This repository houses a revised pipeline of the M. polymorpha and M. inflexa data, now streamlined with Snakemake.
 The Snakemake pipeline will prevent the need to start each step manually as an individual job: once started, the user should be able to log off and return when everything has finished (~1-2 days, per my experience).
-The details of the workflow are outlined below, which were largely guided by Dan in the original project.
+The details of the workflow are outlined below, which were guided by Dan in the original project.

 ## Navigating the Repo